audreyhosford-pm/Viva/Viva/engage/eac-storyline.md

    `https://<tenantname>-my.sharepoint.com/personal/<useridentifier>/VivaEngage/Attachments/Storyline`

+> [!NOTE]
+> Storyline file attachments are not supported for users with information barriers policies applied to their OneDrive.

 To determine the precise URL for a user's storyline page, follow these steps:

 1. Open the user's OneDrive in a browser.